 Jenn Harper, with Cheekbone Beauty, brings forth a narrative of passion, resilience, and authenticity.
 Her biography is not just about the ascent of a brand; it’s the story of a vision brought to life, of barriers broken, and of a future envisioned where commerce and charity coalesce seamlessly, all painted with the strokes of an eco-friendly brush.

-Director of Education and Training at Toronto and Region Conservation Authority (TRCA)
+Director, Education and Training, Toronto and Region Conservation Authority (TRCA)

 (Click here to learn more)